 How it works

-To go a bit deeper into the details, understand how above object linking on heap & stack works as follows,
+To go a bit deeper into the details, understand how the above object linking on heap & stack works as follows,

 - Java code will run line by line manner.